okekejus/API-Logs/README.md

 APIs used are listed below.
 Majority of these are written in python, with the exception of the [REDCap API](https://project-redcap.org/), which is something I saved from my time working with the [Ontario Birth Study](https://ontariobirthstudy.com/).

+None of the data collected using these scripts belongs to me, so I will be unable to share any of the datasets associated with the files.

 # Google Analytics
 # Meta (Instagram/Facebook)
 # Envoke